satoshi75201/one/README.md

 <body>

-<p>Here you will find some general information on Bitcoin and Blockchain.</p>
+<p>Our mission is simple; here you will find some general information on Bitcoin and Blockchain.</p>

 <p>WE LOVE BITCOIN
 <p>LUCAS LOVES BITCOIN
 <p>DAISY LOVES BITCOIN...
 </p>